sagemath/sagewiki_to_gh-2022-10-10/SageMagazine.md

 === Volume 2008-0x ===
 possible topics:

- * introduction to the journal
+ * introduction to the magazine
  * general outline about Sage, history, philosophy (why is it important to disclose the algorithms), mission, python, future
  * introduction to using sage: how to setup (or just reference install manual, but explain that it is a server with a notebook interface, e.g. nonstandard), modes of usage (notebook, CLI, script), first steps
  * new features: interact